unicode-org/icu/docs/userguide/design.md

 number, separated by a period.
 For example, in the version numbers 3.4.2.1, 3.4.2, or 3.4, "3" is the major, and "4" is the minor.
-Normally, ICU employs "symbol renaming", such that the C function names and C++ object names are
-#defined to contain the major and minor numbers.
-So, for example, if your
-application calls the function "ucnv_open()", it will link against "ucnv_open_3_4" if compiled against ICU 3.4, 3.4.2, or even 3.4.2.1.
-However, if compiled against ICU 3.8, the same code will link against "ucnv_open_3_8".
+Normally, ICU employs "symbol renaming", such that the C function names and C++ object names are `#defined` to contain the major and minor numbers.
+So, for example, if your application calls the function `ucnv_open()`, it will link against `ucnv_open_3_4` if compiled against ICU 3.4, 3.4.2, or even 3.4.2.1.
+However, if compiled against ICU 3.8, the same code will link against `ucnv_open_3_8`.
-Similarly, UnicodeString is renamed to UnicodeString_3_4, etc. This is normally transparent to the user, however, if you inspect the symbols of the library or your code, you will see the modified symbols.
+Similarly, `UnicodeString` is renamed to `UnicodeString_3_4`, etc. This is normally transparent to the user, however, if you inspect the symbols of the library or your code, you will see the modified symbols.

 If there are multiple versions of ICU being linked against in one application, it will need to link against all relevant libraries for each version, for example, common, i18n, and data.
-ICU uses standard library renaming, where, for example, 'libicuuc.so' on one platform will actually be a symbolic link to 'libicuuc.so.3.4'.
+ICU uses standard library renaming, where, for example, `libicuuc.so` on one platform will actually be a symbolic link to `libicuuc.so.3.4`.
 When multiple ICU versions are used, the application may need to explicitly link against the exact versions of ICU being used.

-To disable renaming, build ICU with "--disable-renaming" passed to configure.
+To disable renaming, build ICU with `--disable-renaming` passed to configure.
-Or, set the equivalent "#define U_DISABLE_RENAMING 1".
+Or, set the equivalent `#define U_DISABLE_RENAMING 1`.
 Renaming must be disabled both in the ICU build, and in the calling application.

 ### ICU Data Compatibility